chiragdesai2005/customer-profile-service/README.md

 - Security
     - basic Jwt is implemented (/v1/token) - post API to get Jwt
     - Preference is to use third party API gateway like Apigee Edge or APACHE WAF or NgInx or TAM etc..
-        - Manage security at following levels
+        - Can manage security at following levels
             1) Quota per user, time
             2) Spike arrest
             3) OAUTH2